Shayan-Ghani/Container-Exporter/README.md

  - The presence of Git and Python3

 ### Getting started
-- localhostclone and enter the repository using the following commands:
+- clone and enter the repository using the following commands:
 ```bash
   git clone https://github.com/Shayan-Ghani/Container-exporter.git
   cd container-exporter